Stoke Goldington: Church of St Peter

 The parish church is dedicated to St Peter and is a grade I listed building.
 The earliest parts of the building date from the 12th century.

 Flooding

 Stoke Goldington is susceptible to occasional flooding, and suffered badly in 2007 with repeated floods.
 Water settled up to 1.5 metres deep in places, requiring the evacuation of some of the population.
 Subsequently, contractors for Milton Keynes City Council installed measures to reduce the flood risk.
-In May 2018, there was another flood, due to the new flood defences not being properly maintained.
+In May 2018, there was another flood that generated 200 calls to the county Fire and Rescue service.